 \section{Log-Normally-Distributed Self-Interference\\Over Small Spatial Neighborhoods}

 In pursuit of a model of self-interference that is {stochastic}, we make use of a small-scale phenomenon present in our measurements: seemingly random amounts of self-interference are observed over small spatial neighborhoods.
-To quantify this small-scale randomness, we introduce the concept of a \textit{spatial neighborhood}, which we also used in \cite{roberts_att_angular}.
+To quantify this small-scale randomness, we introduce the concept of a \textit{spatial neighborhood}, illustrated in \figref{fig:nbr}.
 We begin by defining $\anglediff{\theta_1,\theta_2}$ as the absolute difference between two angles $\theta_1,\theta_2$ (in degrees), written as

 where $\zeta = \bars{\theta_1 - \theta_2} \ \mathrm{mod} \ 360^\circ$ and $\mathrm{mod}$ is the modulo operator.
 Let $\sTtxi\nbr$ be the spatial neighborhood of size \nbr in azimuth-elevation surrounding the $i$-th measured transmit direction $\thphtxi \in \sAtx$, defined as follows, and let $\sTrxj\nbr$ analogously be the spatial neighborhood surrounding the $j$-th measured receive direction $\thphrxj \in \sArx$.